Today’s Reading: John 5

 Even if “everyone is entitled to their own opinion,” is it really necessary to create conflict to prove your point?

-Even if we are correct about Biblical doctrine, is our approach so arrogant that it ends up pushing people away from Jesus instead of drawing them closer?
+Even if we are correct about Biblical doctrine, is our approach so arrogant that it pushes people away from Jesus rather than drawing them closer?

 Consider others [ideas] as better than yourself.